MICHAEL MACGARRY

 Forex: This is our time, Stevenson, Cape Town, South Africa

-2009 Life Less Ordinary: Performance and display in South African art, Djanogly Gallery, Nottingham
+2009 Life Less Ordinary: Performance and display in South African art, Djanogly Gallery, Nottingham, UK

 Why Not?, Kuckei + Kuckei, Berlin, Germany